 Turtles are really awesome pets not doubt, but they do require some effort to take care of, and perhaps even more effort is needed before you buy the thing to begin with.
 This is going to be lengthy so let’s get right to it and talk about everything there is to know on how to set up a turtle tank the right way!

 How To Setup A Turtle Tank: The 9 Essentials

 When it comes to setting up a turtle tank, truth be told that it takes quite a bit of time, effort, know how, and cash as well.
 Setting up a turtle tank may not be the easiest thing in the world, but it sure is rewarding, and that is true in more ways than one.
 Below we have a little simplified list of the 9 basic things that need to be done or considered before you get a turtle.

 Following each of the steps or tips below will ensure that you and your turtle can live in peace and good health.

 - Toys & Decorations

 - 11 Common Questions

-The first thing that you are going to need for your turtle is the tank.
+The first thing that you are going to need for your turtle is the tank (if you need some tank suggestions then check out this article).
 Of course, your new pet is going to need a place to live, where it spends the majority of its time.
 So, what kind of tank do you need for your new pet turtle?